Google’s Cookie Ban May Put a Brighter Spotlight on Original Content

 “There is a risk that the more [data points] are ‘pseudonymized’ instead of being de-identified, and/or stored, the group identity itself could be considered sensitive, possibly requiring an opt in,” Antonipillai added.

-What the cookie ban will change for brands
+What will change for brands

 Google’s announcement sparked a strong reaction from brands.
 Chrome currently fields more than half of all global web traffic.
 And even though Google claims the FLoC system will be 95 percent as effective as retargeting via third-party cookies, brands remain skeptical.